Skip to main content

 • Summary + next steps, including iOS/Android/macOS apps for extra features.

-If no GUI is detected, the wizard prints SSH port-forward instructions for the Control UI instead of opening a browser.
-If the Control UI assets are missing, the wizard attempts to build them; fallback is pnpm ui:build (auto-installs UI deps).
+If no GUI is detected, onboarding prints SSH port-forward instructions for the Control UI instead of opening a browser.
+If the Control UI assets are missing, onboarding attempts to build them; fallback is pnpm ui:build (auto-installs UI deps).

 Non-interactive mode